 Patricia Blair, PhD, LLM, JD, MSN, CCHP-A is a nurse attorney practicing in Texas.
 She serves as the American Bar Association representative on the National Commission on Correctional Health Care Board of Directors and frequently writes and speaks on ethical, legal, and policy issues in healthcare.
-She will be speaking on legal and ethical issues for correctional nurses at the 2016 National Conference on Correctional Health Care.
+She spoke on legal and ethical issues for correctional nurses at the 2016 National Conference on Correctional Health Care.

 Correctional nurses are particularly vulnerable to legal and ethical issues due to the added concerns of constitutional rights and the need to meet community standards of healthcare in a challenging setting.
 The complexity of delivering health care in a secure setting combined with the need to meet security policy and procedure also contribute to these issues.
 According to her extensive experience, Dr. Blair suggests the following legal and ethical issues of highest concern in correctional nursing practice.

 Top Legal Issues

 - Indifference Standards: Nurses working in correctional settings must be aware of the civil rights implications of health care.
 Constitutional law has established that lack of adequate health care while incarcerated is an abridgement of the Eighth Amendment to the Constitution for sentenced inmates and the Fourteenth Amendment to the Constitution for detainees.
 Nurses are legally bound to provide necessary health care and to avoid being deliberately indifferent to incarcerated patient needs.

 - Scope of Practice: Budget constraints and isolation from the traditional health care system can lead to nursing practices that are beyond the scope of licensure.
 Dr. Blair is particularly concerned with the increased use of LPN/LVN nurses in place of registered nurses as they can be placed in positions beyond their education or knowledge.